cui-ke/vgio/README.md

-# vgio
+# VGIO: Volunteered Geographic Information Ontology

-An onntology for the semantic indexing of documents in the Volunteered Geographic Information (VGI) domain.
+An ontology for the semantic indexing of documents in the Volunteered Geographic Information (VGI) domain.